JeromeGsq/MaybeBestGBA_480p/README.md

 # `MaybeBestGBA_480p` shader configuration for RetroArch on Anbernic RG35XX

 This guide will help you install and configure shaders, overlays and filters for MaybeBestGBA_480p for RetroArch on Anbernic RG35XX devices (plus, H and SP).
-The old is not
+The old one is not supported (but use bilinear2x).

 This shader may not be the most faithful, so you'll have to adjust it yourself to suit your needs.
 At a typical eye distance, I find it tries to be the sharpest and the most aligned with the resolution.